ZeroIntensity/ZeroIntensity/README.md

 ## My Projects

-- [pointers.py](https://github.com/ZeroIntensity/pointers.py) is easily what I'm known for best, but it's not really practical in the real world.
+- [pointers.py](https://github.com/ZeroIntensity/pointers.py) is what I'm known for best, but it's not really practical in the real world.
 I wrote it for fun and to prove a point.
-- [view.py](https://github.com/ZeroIntensity/view.py) is my best work and passion project.
+- [view.py](https://github.com/ZeroIntensity/view.py) is my best work and main focus as of now.

 ### Some smaller projects